kajaljk/CS-554-MemeGenerator/Readme.md

 	- Server will listen on port 3000

-My MongoDB database is in MLab with Login credentials
+My MongoDB database is in MLab

-Username: shikha.parth112@gmail.com
-Password: 1234

 I have deploy my website where you can test Social media share functionality on Facebook, Twitter, Google+, Whatsapp and Tumblr